haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Just '\DEL'
 ```

-Vectors also offer efficient slicing `O(1)`, so they are really good for
+Vectors also offer efficient slicing `𝛰(1)`, so they are really good for
-creating sub-collections.
+creating sub-vectors.
 The slice function takes the index to start at, the
 length of the slice, and the vector to slice, and returns a new vector.
 Slicing
 is unsafe, if the starting index plus the length of the slice exceeds the vector
 you will get a runtime error.